 Collectors that have been around a while know better than to look to Mattel & Hot Wheels as a model of consistency — certainly ones that have tried to build a database of their collection.
 Names get reused, series and lines are interchangeable at times, and items like wheel names are often left to the collectors to figure out.
 Mattel is in the business of selling toys, not databasing their product, so it is up to us collectors.
 The chaos causes us to form lists and databases to categorize for our own sanity.
 UPDATED 9/23/2022: These cars will officially be called “RLC Exclusive Pink Editions” going forward.

 First Generation (2003)

 That brings me to RLC “party cars”.
 Back in 2003, in conjunction with the 35th anniversary of the brand and the early success of the Red Line Club, the Hot Wheels team decided to throw the inaugural RLC Party to thank collectors.
 They chose a Friday night during the convention, had drinks and cookies, and gave away a FREE HWC/RLC vehicle along with thousands of dollars in Hot Wheels product!
 There was no long-term strategy.
 There was no knowing that this would become a bi-annual thing.
-The HWC team selected the #’70s Van since Brian Fitzgerald (marketing for HWC/RLC) had recreated the nostalgic flame deco on the Flying Customs release the year before, and recolored this one in spectraflame black.
+The HWC team selected the #’70s Van since Hot Wheels graphic designer (at the time) Brian Fitzgerald had recreated the nostalgic flame deco on the Flying Customs release the year before, and recolored this one in spectraflame black.
 Yes, you read that correctly…. the first “pink party car” wasn’t even pink!

 Second Generation (2005 to 2012)